 All students must obtain a student identification (ID) card.
 The student ID card will be used to print in the computer labs and for making copies in the Learning Resources Center.
 It can also be used for purchases in the Cougar Corner Store.
 The ID card must be used when picking up any funds being released at the college Business Office.
 If a student leaves Redlands and there are any funds remaining on their ID card, there is a \$25 fee to request a refund check on those funds.
-Your ID may also be used for free admission to athletic events and fitness for life center.
+Your ID may also be used for free admission to athletic events and the Fitness Center.
 The student ID card is available in Admissions and Advising as part of the enrollment procedure.
 Before being issued an ID card, you must sign in on the my.REDLANDScc portal and make a refund choice selection.
-The option you select here will determine what type of ID card is issued to you.
-If you have not already made this selection, you will be prompted to make the selection the first time you sign in on my.REDLANDScc portal.
+If you have not already made this selection, you will be prompted to make the selection the first time you sign in on the my.REDLANDScc portal.